 Coconut Marinated Grilled Pineapple

-Peel and cut pineapple into spears, rings or desired shape.
+- Peel and cut the pineapple into spears, rings or desired shape.
 Place the pineapple in a re-sealable plastic bag and pour coconut milk over.
 Re-seal and refrigerate for 4 hours or overnight.